krateng/maloja/README.md

 ## Current status

 Deep in development.
 I just uploaded Maloja here in case I die tomorrow.
-It can accept scrobbles and return some basic stats in JSON format so far.
+It can accept scrobbles and return a few webpages (/artist, /scrobbles, /topartists).

 ## How to install